-You can submit your appeal form online or you can download the Year of entry school admission appeal application form.
+You can submit your appeal form here or you can download the Year of entry school admission appeal application form.

 If you have been offered a place at a school you do not want we suggest you arrange to visit the school.
 You may change your opinion of the school once you have spoken to staff, seen what the school does and addressed any specific concerns you may have about your child’s education.

 This page tells you more about how to make an appeal and includes useful information on how to prepare for your appeal.
-Please download the School Admissions Appeal Booklet in the Information and resources section of this page for more information.
+Please download the School Admissions Appeal Booklet in Downloads for more information.